Sslee blog

 (xi) ability to secure new aircraft deliveries for fleet replacement and expansion plans.

-Question 12: BOD, the whole deal looks like a one sided deal to get capitalA to exit PN17 without due consideration of survivability and profitability of AAX.
-May I ask if BOD is under pressure to complete the above deal?
+Question 13: BOD, the whole deal looks like a one sided deal to get capitalA to exit PN17 without due consideration of survivability and profitability of AAX.
+May I ask if BOD is under pressure, to complete the above deal?

-Question 13: BOD, with above investment risks and uncertainty and the deal will increase NOSH from 447.07 million into 3,639.72 million.
-Will it be more prudent to reject the deal as current low fuel price and appreciation of RM against USD will make current AAX to generate good EPS without worrying how to pay off total borrowings, debentures and lease liabilities as at 31 December 2023 of RM 24,492.69 million upon completion of the Proposed Acquisitions?
+Question 14: BOD, with above investment risks and uncertainty, the deal will increase NOSH from 447.07 million into 3,639.72 million.
+Will it be more prudent to reject the deal as current low fuel price and appreciation of RM against USD will make current AAX to generate good EPS without worrying how to pay off total borrowings, debentures and lease liabilities as at 31 December 2023 of RM 24,492.69 million (gearing ratio of 42.60 times) upon completion of the Proposed Acquisitions?

 (Appraised using the income approach – DCF method) AAAGL Purchase Consideration and AAB Purchase Consideration are fair and reasonable: